puripant/drawing-board/README.md

-# drawing-board
+# Back to the drawing board

-"Back to the drawing board" generates sketch lines from an image as if it was well thought out
+This simple web app generates sketch lines from an image as if it was well thought out.
+It mainly uses the implementation of Hough transforms in OpenCV.js.